 The Offer is only available to persons receiving this PDS (electronically or otherwise) in Australia.

-Investors may apply for Bitcoin Interests under this PDS or Bitcoin Interests may be purchased in the secondary market on Cboe via a broker.
+Investors may apply for Bitcoin Interests under this PDS or Bitcoin Interests may be purchased in the secondary market on the Cboe Australia Pty Ltd ("Cboe") market via a broker.

 1.2 About this Product Disclosure Statement